Edwin E. Willis

 Edwin Edward Willis (October 2, 1904 - October 24, 1972) was an American politician and attorney from the U.S. state of Louisiana who was affiliated with the Long political faction.
 A Democrat, he served in the Louisiana State Senate during 1948 and in the United States House of Representatives from 1949 to 1969.

+Described by one study as a “relatively liberal southerner,” Willis voted in favor of various progressive measures during the course of his congressional career such as those related to the federal minimum wage, housing, education, healthcare, and poverty reduction.
+At the same time, however, Willis voted against the Civil Rights Act of 1964.

 Biography

-Willis was born in 1904 in Arnaudville, Louisiana, Louisiana of Joseph Olinder Willis and Julia Marie Hardy, the youngest of 11 children.
+Willis was born in 1904 in Arnaudville, Louisiana of Joseph Olinder Willis and Julia Marie Hardy, the youngest of 11 children.
+Willis was of Cajun French descent by varying members of his mother and father's family.

 Willis received his law degree from Loyola University in 1926 and was admitted to the bar that same year.

 From 1926 to 1936, Willis was a law lecturer.

 Willis's papers from 1949 to 1969 are conserved at the University of Louisiana at Lafayette.

 House of Representatives

 House Un-American Activities Committee

 Willis served on the U.S. House of Representatives' Un-American Activities Committee (HUAC) from 1957 to 1968, becoming chair of the committee in 1963 following the death of Francis E. Walter.